 Mitigation Measure BIO-WILD-2: Pre-Fire Snags and Downed Logs - Unless a hazard to a road, trail, facility, or a threat to human safety, retain all snags and downed logs that were present prior to the recent fires.
-If large diameter pre-fire, old-growth, legacy trees, or snags are fallen as hazards, retain them whole as downed logs and do not buck or pile.
+If large diameter pre-fire, old-growth, legacy trees (old trees that have been spared during harvest or have survived stand replacing natural disturbance), or snags are fallen as hazards, retain them whole as downed logs and do not buck or pile.
 If the downed log is a safety threat, move it to a safe location as intact as possible.
-Large-diameter and old-growth conifer snags or legacy trees with deformities such as cat faces, broken tops, hollows, or cavities are prioritized for retention when evaluating fuel levels.
+Large-diameter (>30" dbh at stump height) and old-growth conifer snags or legacy trees with deformities such as cat faces, broken tops, hollows, or cavities are prioritized for retention when evaluating fuel levels.

-Mitigation Measure BIO-WILD-3: Hardwood snags - Unless a hazard to a road, trail, or facility, retain all hard woods snags (larger than 16 inches diameter at breast height), legacy, and old-growth trees and other snags.
+Mitigation Measure BIO-WILD-3: Hardwood snags - Unless a hazard to a road, trail, or facility, retain all hardwood snags (larger than 16 inches diameter at breast height).

-Mitigation Measure BIO-WILD-4: Downed Logs - Unless a hazard to a road, trail, or facility, where available retain an average of 5 to 8 downed logs per acre in uplands and 4 to 6 downed logs per acre in riparian areas of the largest size class (larger than 20 inches diameter at breast height, over 10 feet in length), or to specifications needed to meet plan requirements.
+Mitigation Measure BIO-WILD-4: Downed Logs - Unless a hazard to a road, trail, or facility, where available retain an average of 5 to 8 downed logs per acre in uplands and 4 to 6 downed logs per acre in riparian areas of the largest size class (larger than 20 inches diameter at breast height, over 10 feet in length).
 Preference is to retain logs within riparian areas and away from roads.
 Numbers of downed logs can vary on any particular acre and should be an average for the landscape or treatment area.